Homemade Cornbread is delicious and versatile.

 - Add the butter, buttermilk, and egg and use a wooden spoon to mix together until just combined.
 The batter will be very thick and lumpy.
 Don't over mix!

-- Melt 1 tbsp in a 8" or 9" cast iron skillet, and swirl around to cover the bottom of the pan.
+- Melt 1 tablespoon in a 8" or 9" cast iron skillet, and swirl around to cover the bottom of the pan.
 Or, grease an 8"x8" baking dish with softened butter or cooking spray.

 - Transfer the batter into the skillet, or dish, and use the back of a wooden spoon (or your fingers) to evenly spread.